builtbybel/PainBrain/README.md

 Indexes the screenshot file paths, AI-generated descriptions, and timestamps in a local SQLite database, making it super easy to search and retrieve past captures based on keywords.
 Find your screenshots without any hassle.

 ---
+## How It Works

+1. **Capture Mode:**
+   - The app currently **captures only the main screen** at regular intervals (every few seconds).

+2. **Processing & Description:**
+   - After each screenshot is captured, **it may take a few seconds** for the app to generate an AI-powered description using the BLIP model.
+During this time, the app processes the image and creates a textual description.

+3. **Indexing for Search:**
+   - Once the description is generated, it is **indexed and stored** in a local SQLite database along with the file path and timestamp of the screenshot.
+This enables you to easily search and find screenshots later based on keywords from the descriptions.

+4. **Control the Capture Process:**
+   - **Start the process** by clicking the "Capture" button.
+This begins the periodic screenshot capturing and description generation.
+   - **Stop the process** by clicking the "Stop" button at any time.
+This halts the screenshot capturing.

+5. **Database Management:**
+   - You can **clear the database** anytime via the option at the bottom-right of the app.
+   - **Adjust image previews** to fit your preferences.

+---
 ## How to Run

 Before running the app, simply execute the provided `setup.bat` file.
 This batch file will: